 The Council is also required to complete an Annual Accountability & Governance Return (AGAR) which includes the findings of the Internal Auditor, together with Governance Statements and Financial Statements.
 The AGAR is then submitted to another independent external auditor for examination.

-For the financial year ending 31st March 2018, the Council's audit procedures have now been fully completed.
+For the financial year ending 31st March 2020, the Council's Financial Statements have been produced and the work of both the Internal Auditor has been completed.

-The Accounting Statements and the AGAR have been reviewed by the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London) and they have reported their findings.
+The Council's Financial Statements and AGAR were approved at a meeting of the Full Council held on 13th August 2020 and have now been submitted to the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London).

-The Council's Financial Statements and Annual Accountability & Governance Return (AGAR) submission for the year-ending 31st March 2018 were approved by Council at its meeting on Thursday 28th June 2018.
+The Council's Financial Statements and Annual Accountability & Governance Return (AGAR) submission for the year-ending 31st March 2020 were approved by the Full Council at its meeting held on Thursday 13th August 2020.

 The following documents are available to view or download: